markreha/myprivatecloud/documentation/HOWTO.md

 			key_mgmt=WPA-PSK
 		}
         ```
     	6. Open the file "config.txt" located in the root of the directory (/boot) of the SD card using any text editor.
 Remove the "#" in front of the line "hdmi_force_hotplug=1".
 Save the file.
     	7. Unmount the SD card, place the SD card carefully in the Raspberry Pi, and power up the Raspberry Pi.
     	8. Find the IP address of the Raspberry Pi on your Wi-Fi network
     	9. Enable VNC and GUI Desktop (both are optional):
 	  - Open a Terminal window
 	  - SSH into your Raspberry Pi by using the following command and enter raspberry for the password when prompted: ssh pi@[PI IP ADDRESS]
 	  - Enable the VNC Interface by running the following command: sudo raspi-config
 			Select the Interfacing Options menu option, select the VNC menu option, tab to the Yes option, select the Yes option when prompted, select the OK option and enter the return key.
 	  - Enable the Desktop GUI by running the following command: sudo raspi-config
 			Select the Boot Options menu option, select the Desktop /CLI menu option, select the Desktop Autologin menu option, tab to the Finish option and enter the return key, select Reboot when prompted.
+	10. Power up the Raspberry Pi and use VNC Viewer from [here](https://www.realvnc.com/en/connect/download/viewer/)) to access the Raspberry Pi and to make sure boot image works.
 3. Assemble the Cluster:
-- TODO

 [Back to Top](#introduction)